 Upon completion of a weeding project, you may have a large amount of items that need to be removed from your library collection.
-Please first ensure that these items have been correctly discarded in Workflows (refer to page 16 of the procedures manual for information on how to do this.)
+Please first ensure that these items have been correctly discarded in Workflows (refer to page 16 of the procedures manual for information on how to do this), and complete other necessary weeding steps such as removing book barcodes or applying a "weeded" stamp (and whatever other tasks are applicable at your library).

 When discarded items have been removed from the catalogue, you must then decide what to do with them.
-First: do not be afraid to simply recycle those that are in too poor condition to be used any longer.
+First: do not be afraid to simply dispose of those that are in too poor condition to be used any longer.
 If you think an item is too gross to touch, your patrons definitely do too.